 Both TD Ameritrade and Merrill Edge are leading commission-free brokers.
 But it's time to dive into how these brokers differ so you can pick the broker that's best for your investing goals.

 Merrill Edge Unique Features

 Merrill Edge has the advantage of having investment advisors located in hundreds of Bank of America branches across the country.
 The tie-in with Bank of America also enables customers to both bank and invest within the same organization.
 This is possible because Merrill Edge and Bank of America are linked seamlessly.

 Merrill Edge also offers their Merrill Edge Guided Investment robo advisor, which is a product TD Ameritrade doesn’t match at this time.

 TD Ameritrade offers more no-fee mutual funds than Merrill Edge (4,200, compared to about 3,000 for Merrill Edge).
-It also offers forex trading, futures, and initial public offerings for qualified accounts, three investment options that are not available with Merrill Edge.
+It also offers forex trading, futures, and initial public offerings for qualified accounts; three investment choices that are not available with Merrill Edge.

 TD Ameritrade also offers a paperMoney virtual trading account, giving you an opportunity to learn to invest, or improve your investment skills, without risking real money.
 Merrill Edge does not offer a comparable paper trading account.